 César Castillo – Climbing instructor that was in the area when Leonardo Arturo González drowned.
 He did not see the incident directly, but saw Leonardo’s floating corpse immediately afterwards.
 He said that there was no head trauma nor reason for him to have drowned.
 He believed Leonardo was murdered.
 Although unclear if it’s the same person, César Castillo himself was later found dead in a shaded tree area near Panama City on April 8th, 2018.

 Eileen Witek – German woman that lived in Boquete.
-Worked for Feliciano Gonzalez and was an “assistant hotel manager” in the area.
-Immediately after the disappearance of Kris and Lisanne, she left Boquete and returned to Germany.
+Worked for Feliciano Gonzalez and was an “assistant hotel manager”.
+She went with Feliciano to the girls house (where they were staying) on April 2nd, when they failed to show up for a scheduled hike with Feliciano.
+Eileen assisted Feliciano in notifying the police about the disappearance.
+Soon after, she left Boquete and returned to Germany.
 It’s unknown how much she knows but it’s rather suspicious why she left Boquete so quickly.

 Miriam Guerra – The host family of Kris Kremers and Lisanne Froon.
 The house was a place where international students stay in the town of Boquete, Panama.